In this guide

 OverviewBack to top

-A nurse or midwife can ask for a panel to review a substantive order (caution, conditions of practice and suspension) at any time during the life of the order.1
+A nurse, midwife or nursing associate can ask for a panel to review a substantive order (caution, conditions of practice and suspension) at any time during the life of the order.1

-We may also decide to carry out an early review of an order if we receive new information about the current fitness to practise of a nurse or midwife, and we consider that a different order, or that no order is required as a result of that information.
+We may also decide to carry out an early review of an order if we receive new information about the current fitness to practise of a nurse, midwife or nursing associate, and we consider that a different order, or that no order is required as a result of that information.

 When we schedule early reviewsBack to top

-In general, when we receive requests for an early review from a nurse or midwife we will arrange a review hearing,2 except in the following circumstances:
+In general, when we receive requests for an early review from a nurse, midwife or nursing associate we will arrange a review hearing,2 except in the following circumstances:

-- The nurse or midwife has requested a review because they are generally dissatisfied with the outcome of a previous hearing.
-Where this is the case, the nurse or midwife can appeal to the High Court (in England and Wales), the Court of Session in Scotland, or the High Court of Justice in Northern Ireland.3
+- The nurse, midwife or nursing associate has requested a review because they are generally dissatisfied with the outcome of a previous hearing.
+Where this is the case, the nurse, midwife or nursing associate can appeal to the High Court (in England and Wales), the Court of Session in Scotland, or the High Court of Justice in Northern Ireland.3

 - There does not appear to be any relevant new information for the panel to consider.